Fl0W97/ci-c5-housing-market-prices/README.md

 [page_sales_price_predictor](app_pages/page_sales_price_predictor.py)

-This site contains info text, a table, 5 widgets/input forms and 5 buttons to predict the sales prices.
+This site contains info text, a table, 4 widgets/input forms and 5 buttons to predict the sales prices.
 The button "Run Predictive Analysis" deals with the manual input of the user.
-The other 4 buttons represent the parameters of the provided 4 inherited houses.
+The other 4 buttons represent the variables of the provided 4 inherited houses.
 This page solves business requirement 2.

 <img src="images/overview_sales_price_predictor.PNG" alt="see sales price predictor page" width="700">